 We’ve all benefitted from standardization.
 At the most basic levels, we can use a shared number system in almost every country in the world, we use a shared calendar for business purposes at least, we use a standard system of time zones for business worldwide and the US Dollar is the de-facto currency for international trade in many regions and for key commodities.
-We buy food using standardized weights and measures and we buy shoes and clothes in standard sizes.
+We buy food using standardized weights and measures and we buy shoes and clothes

 The list of examples is endless – everything from automobiles to zoology benefits from standardization.
 We’re used to accepting it in manufacturing (how else would mass production exist?) and engineering, for example, and from the early days of computing it was a natural path to follow.
 Computer coding languages follow conventions and protocols to make things easy to check as well as easier to develop.

 You really can have too much of a good thing

 Standardization is great.
 And the modern world without it would be difficult to conceive.
 ‘Complicated, dangerous and unpredictable’ spring to mind.
 But standardization has its drawbacks.
 If everything is the same, there is a risk of everything being boring, of it being increasingly difficult to stand out.
 So those who can afford it might have clothes made for them, rather than buying ‘off the peg’.
 People go to huge lengths to make their homes reflect who they are and to make sure they don’t look the same as everyone else’s.
 Who hasn’t sought that ‘truly unique’ gif